The Science Of App Marketing: How To Help Your App Stand Out

 The mobile app ecosystem has seen explosive growth as consumers flock to app stores linked to their mobile platforms and devices.
-There’s plenty of money in the app economy: ABI Research predicts that mobile app revenue will reach $US46 billion by 2016, up from about $US8.5 billion in 2011.
+There’s plenty of money in the app economy: ABI Research predicts that mobile app revenue will reach $46 billion by 2016, up from about $8.5 billion in 2011.

 But app markets are also becoming incredibly competitive.
 That means many companies and app developers invest in apps only to see them lost in the “swamp” — the murky, messy, and cluttered app markets.